mynaparrot/plugNmeet-recorder/README.md

 ## Deployment Recommendations

-For optimal performance, especially when recording frequently, we recommend deploying the `plugnmeet-recorder` on a dedicated server, separate from your plugNmeet or LiveKit instance.
-This is because recording can be a CPU-intensive process.
+For optimal performance and resource utilization, especially in production environments with frequent recordings, it is highly recommended to deploy `plugnmeet-recorder` instances on dedicated servers.
+Both live recording and transcoding can be CPU-intensive processes.

-However, if you only plan to record sessions infrequently, running the recorder on the same server is a viable option.
+Review the "Operational Modes" section above.
+Based on your specific use case and desired load distribution, deploy `plugnmeet-recorder` instances in the appropriate modes across dedicated servers.

 For a streamlined and automated installation on a single server, you can use the [plugnmeet-install](https://github.com/mynaparrot/plugNmeet-install) script.

 ## Development